 These steps will help you reduce your risk for this condition:

-is full of vitamins, minerals, fiber, and other essential nutrients.
-And produce
+full of vitamins, minerals, fiber, and other essential nutrients.
+And produce is practically

-trans fat, and saturated fat.
-Use liquid vegetable oils in place of soft or hard
+fat, and saturated fat.
+Use liquid vegetable oils in place of soft or hard margarine

-margarine or shortening.
-Limit cheese, butter, ice cream processed and fatty
+or shortening.
+Limit cheese, butter, ice cream, processed and fatty meats, cakes,

-Eat more seafood, and eat fish at least two times a week.
-Recent research
+Eat more seafood, and eat fish at least 2 times a week.
+Recent research shows that

-shows that eating fish like salmon, trout, and herring can be good for you.
-All
+eating fish like salmon, trout, and herring can be good for you.
+All these contain

-of these contain omega-3 fatty acids.
-They may help lower your risk for death
+omega-3 fatty acids.
+They may help lower your risk for death from coronary artery

-look at how many servings the package contains.
-Then look at the calories and
+many servings the package contains.
+Then look at the calories and fat per serving.

-fat per serving.
-Multiply the calories and fat by the number of servings you’re
+Multiply the calories and fat by the number of servings you’re going to eat.

 Limit sugary beverages like soda and juice with added sugar.